 Market Street, Fore Street, Park Hill and St. John's Walk

-High Streets all over the U.K. have undergone dramatic changes during the past twenty years.
+High Streets all over the U.K. have undergone dramatic changes during the past thirty years.
 Large national and multi-national corporations have taken over a large portion of the retail sector, squeezing out many of the smaller, locally-owned businesses that were always the backbone of High Street retailing.
 The unceasing efforts of the big corporations to increase the profitability of their operations has led inexorably to ever-larger stores, usually surrounded by acres of parking.
 Consequently most of the 'big box' or 'superstores' are located on the periphery of the towns or, even worse, miles away at a major highway interchange.
 In too many cases the desperate efforts of local planning officers to prevent the construction of such stores have been futile.
 The development of the Tesco store in Harlow's Edinburgh Way is an excellent example of such a story.
 There is no doubt that the new retail landscape is more convenient for those who shop by car, that prices are lower and the selection of goods better.
 But the inevitable result has been a steady erosion of the rich retail mix that characterized the High Street, and the increasing isolation of those, especially the elderly who either do not, or cannot shop at the peripheral superstores.
 The cultural landscape of Harlow, like so many other towns in England, has been seriously degraded by these trends.

 The commercial core of Harlow was once much more vibrant than it is today.
 As recently as 1990 people in Old Harlow could have done most of their shopping in High or Market Street.
 In High Street alone there were 3 banks, 3 restaurants, 2 butchers, 2 greengrocers, 2 bakers, 2 newsagents, a pharmacy, a hardware store, an optician, an undertaker, an off-licence, a fish-and-chips takeaway a public library and several estate agents.
 Some of these functions remain, but many have disappeared, too often replaced by the office of an estate agent.
 There is now one estate agent’s office in Station Road, two in Market Street, one in Fore Street and 6 in High Street.
 The number of similar businesses trading in any one area is supposed to be regulated by Harlow Council but it is difficult to see how this policy has been applied in the case of the Old Harlow Shopping Centre.